-When a boy is developing in his mother's womb, his testicles are formed in his tummy (abdomen) near his Kidneys.
-They then travel down through the tummy and the groin to the correct position in the scrotum.
-If this does not happen, it can be for a number of reasons.
-In some cases, the testicle did not form properly or even at all.
-For other boys, a testicle formed but its blood supply was interrupted, often by a twist of the testicle, and the testicle disappeared completely or shrivelled to a small bit of tissue.
-In other cases, the testicle stopped somewhere along the route from high in the tummy down to the scrotum.
-This can be due to hormone issues (eg lack of certain hormones), mechanical problems (eg low pressure in the tummy), genetic factors (some genetic conditions are associated with undescended testicles) or prematurity (undescended testicles are more common in babies that are born early).
+When a boy is developing in his mother's womb, his testicles are formed in his tummy (abdomen) near his kidneys.
+They travel down through the tummy and the groin to the correct position in the scrotum.
+Some testicles stop along the way and some travel down to the wrong position.
+If this happens, it can be due to hormone issues (eg lack of certain hormones), mechanical problems (eg low pressure in the tummy), genetic factors (some genetic conditions are associated with undescended testicles) or prematurity (undescended testicles are more common in babies that are born early).
 However, in most cases we don't know the exact cause.